open-web3-stack/guardian/packages/example-guardian/README.md

 ####  Liquidation Simulation

-The liquidation simulation script will work only for your local Acala testnet, you should ensure that it's running.
+The liquidation simulation script will work only for your local **Karura** testnet, you should ensure that it's running.

 To use simulation you need to clone the repository and run the simulation script:
 ```shell=